On this page

-The Australian Competition and Consumer Commission (ACCC) is an independent Commonwealth statutory authority.
-Its role is to enforce the Competition and Consumer Act 2010 and a range of additional legislation, promoting competition, fair trading and regulating national infrastructure for the benefit of all Australians.
+The Australian Competition and Consumer Commission (ACCC) is an independent Commonwealth statutory authority established in 1995.
+Its role is to administer and enforce the Competition and Consumer Act 2010 and other legislation, promoting competition, fair trading and regulating national infrastructure for the benefit of all Australians.

-While specific functions vary according to the legislated responsibilities of the ACCC and AER, the 2 bodies share many common objectives.
+While the specific functions of the ACCC and AER vary based on their legislated responsibilities, the 2 bodies share many common objectives.
 Both work to protect, strengthen and supplement competitive market processes.